 - Ensure the routine health and medical care of the person with a disability.

-- Provide the supports matched to the needs of the person, include respite and clinical support from a range of therapeutic services if needed.
+- Provide supports matched to the needs of the person, which may include providing access to respite care and clinical support from a range of therapeutic services.

 Host Carer’s receive:

 - Case management or casework support to coordinate the different services involved in the placement.